 Finally, we looked for a clean design and additional features that improve functionality to the security suite.
 For example, the addition of an app cleaner won't qualify as a feature that enhances the security suite, but genuinely useful features like Wi-Fi protection, VPN functionality, or a password manager will.

 Norton Security and Antivirus provides complete protection for your mobile device with a well-designed app.
-The way the menu is laid out makes navigation easy for everyone (including your grandparents).
+The way the menu is laid out makes navigation easy for everyone, including your grandparents.
 However, its best feature is App Advisor for Google Play (more on that next).

 When App Advisor for Google Play is enabled, Norton will automatically scan apps you view in the Play Store.
 It will then display a popup on the app's Play Store listing informing you whether it's safe or not.
-This is similar to one of Google Play Protect's main feature, but with a much higher detection rate.
+This is similar to one of Google Play Protect's main features, but with a much higher detection rate.

-With its 100% Detection Rate of the latest Android malware (both in real time and over a four-week span), you can be confident that your device won't become infested no matter where you choose to download your apps.
+With its 100% detection rate of the latest Android malware (both in real time and over a four-week span), you can be confident that your device won't become infested no matter where you choose to download your apps.

-Anti-Theft Protection is available with the ability to remotely control your device using text messages.
+Anti-theft protection is available with the ability to remotely control your device using text messages.
 By texting an action word (such as "lock" or "wipe") with the provided passcode, you can remotely enable features such as locking your device or conducting a factory reset.

-Call Blocking is present for individual and unlisted numbers.
+Call blocking is present for individual and unlisted numbers.
 You can even block any number not located within your contacts for additional privacy.

 Norton is the only app on our list to offer VPN protection for privacy and security while using Wi-Fi.
 Users will need to install a plugin to add the feature, which costs $4.99 a month for one device.